JetBrains-Research/data-driven-type-migration/README.md

 The plugin will also try to recommend you some type changes to apply in the form of [Code Inspection](https://www.jetbrains.com/help/idea/code-inspection.html).
-Generally, these suggestions will have a `WARNING` level, but just to attract your attention during plugin evaluation.
-Such hints are mostly of a recommendation and training nature.
+Generally, these suggestions will have a `WARNING` level and are based on the recommendations from Effective Java, eliminating the misuses of Java 8 functional interfaces and unnecessary boxing.

 <img src="assets/img/inspection.gif" alt="Gutter Icon Example" width="600">

-**The list of supported type change patterns can be found [here](https://type-change.github.io/patterns.html).**
+**Note: the full list of supported type change patterns can be found [here](https://type-change.github.io/patterns.html).**